 Network science also underlies advances in robotics and autonomy.
-Along with new approaches in Applied Mathematics, it can also contribute to revolutionary advances in AI and machine learning, going well beyond data analysis and classification, into rapid and inductive learning and high-level and abstract reasoning.
-Despite their widespread use, artificial neural nets (ANN) still provide opportunities for mathematical research into their properties and behavior that can provide deep insight into the design and optimization of radically new neural nets with transformative capabilities.
+Despite the widespread use of artificial neural nets (ANN), there are still many opportunities for mathematical research that can provide deep insight into the design and optimization of radically new neural nets with transformative capabilities.
 Such advances are needed to create AI that can ultimately match or exceed human-level reasoning abilities.
-These new mathematical approaches may rely on inspiration from disparate fields, such as statistical physics and others, whether as closely related as neuroscience, or as remote as quantum information theory.
-Of particular interest are approaches that provide a reasonable pathway towards accurately and efficiently formulating key activities associated with human intelligence, including for example "common-sense" reasoning for resilience against false information, development of physical "intuition" to rapidly learn constraints, or a theory of mind when interacting with other AI agents, as "collective" intelligence can provide another exponential factor in learning and adaptability.
+Again, these new mathematical approaches may rely on inspiration from disparate fields, such as statistical physics and others, whether as closely related as neuroscience, or as remote as quantum information theory.
+Of particular interest are approaches that provide a reasonable pathway towards accurately and efficiently formulating key activities associated with human intelligence, including for example "common-sense" reasoning, physical "intuition" to rapidly learn constraints, or a theory of mind when interacting with other AI agents, as "collective" intelligence can provide another exponential factor in learning and adaptability.
 The mathematics may also be intimately related to the architecture underlying the computational processes, such as neural network topologies and non-linear thresholding, memory kernels, time delays and analog transforms.
 Evolutionary (not in the sense of incremental) AI concepts are also of interest, from AI training AI to adaptive neural topology and hierarchical abstraction, based on the data environment, as well as sensory and physical interactions in the case of advanced robotics.
 Another example of particular interest is the ability of AI to demonstrate "creativity", well beyond the constrained framework of generative networks, and into the realm of ideas and concept generation, such as those required for scientific discovery.
 Finally, the relation between AI as implemented by ANNs and cognitive and psychological concepts such as behavior norms, e.g., "ethical" rules, is also of interest, leading to the question of algorithmic or mathematical formalization of such rules in a robust, resilient and adaptive fashion.